US plans more wild horse roundups this year than ever before

 “Using drought as a fig leaf for its illegal actions, the bureau … is depopulating the West of its wild horses and burros herd by herd and burning through taxpayer dollars with their endless roundups and holding facilities,” said Wayne Pacelle, president of Animal Wellness Action, lead co-plaintiff with the New York-based CANA Foundation.

-As of last month, the agency was holding more than 59,000 horses and burros in off-range corrals and pastures, according to its web site.

-The National Cattlemen’s Beef Association says the horse activists are threatening the future of rangeland ecosystems and wellbeing of the horses themselves.
+The National Cattlemen’s Beef Association says the horse activists are threatening the future of rangeland ecosystems and the well-being of the horses themselves.

 “Groups who file lawsuits like this continue to prove that they’d rather draft emotional press releases than contribute to meaningful solutions,” said Kaitlynn Glover, the association’s director of natural resources.

-“Gathers like this one are an important part of a multi-step process to bring horse herds in balance and avoid the horrific realities we see on the range today,” she said.
+Roundups are an important part of the process of bringing the horse herds into balance with the range, she said.

 By SCOTT SONNER